-Another effective demand generation strategy comes in the form of incentives.
-Freebies and other incentives are a great way to keep interest alive.
+Another effective demand-generation strategy comes in the form of incentives.
+Freebies and other incentives are a great way to keep interested alive.
 Once your target audience has read through your content, they still might not be quite ready to make a purchase.

 Demand Generation Best Practices

 You’re almost ready to go.
 Before we leave you to embark on your own demand-generation journey, we want to share some demand-generation best practices to help you along the way.
 All of these tips and tricks will help you launch a more effective (and more lucrative) demand-gen campaign.

 Ensure that, before anything else, you set some core goals for your campaign.
 What is it that your demand generation campaign sets out to achieve?
 Identify a few specific goals and return to them throughout the planning process to ensure that your campaigns remain highly targeted.